 We were in an old “cantina” (pub), where it was not possible to buy a meal.
 It was one of the few which survived after all the changes of the law about pubs.
 As in all public places in Mexico, it was not allowed to smoke here – regarding to smoking, it seems, they have the same rules like Sweden.
 We stayed there for almost an hour and our guide as well.
 He told us, that he will travel Europe soon, though I invited him to crash on my couch, if he will come to Stockholm.
 You may imagine, how nice he is.

 I was first going back to the hostel, but soon walking the town in another direction.
 Unfortunately I did not come where I wished to, I did read the map wrong again.
-It is also very difficult because in that map, I have got of the hostel, are not all streets shown respectively they are not named and the streets change names often.
+It is also very difficult because in that map, I have got of the hostel, are not all streets shown respectively they are not named and the streets in Guadalajara change names often.
 Anyway I did find the way back easily.
 Before I was back at the hostel I also bought body shampoo and lip care.

 14th Oct 2018

 Next time I awoke was around 5am and I started to look for the key systematically, but even this time I did not find it.
 I was thinking about the situation, when I had to tell the receptionist, that I had lost my key – in the room, because I did remember, that I opened the door of the room by that key before I took the rest.

 I put a shoe in the door, though I want not to be locked out.
 Then I had my shower etc. Finally, when I was dressed and should sneeze, I found the key in that pocket, where I had my tissue.
 You cannot imagine, how happy I became!
 At the same time, I was thinking, how stupid I had been.
 I checked most of the pockets of the pans twice and even three times, but just that pocket I did not check.